hhaggan/f9_tournament/docs/docs/community/contributing.md

 # Contributing

-If you're using Bracket and would like to help support its development, that would be greatly appreciated!
+If you're using Forte9 and would like to help support its development, that would be greatly appreciated!

 Several areas that we need a bit of help with at the moment are:

-- ⭐ **Star Bracket** on GitHub
+- ⭐ **Star Forte9** on GitHub
-- 🌐 **Translating**: Help make Bracket available to non-native English speakers by adding your language.
+- 🌐 **Translating**: Help make Forte9 available to non-native English speakers by adding your language.
 See [Translating](#translating) below.
-- 📣 **Spread the word** by sharing Bracket to help new users discover it
+- 📣 **Spread the word** by sharing Forte9 to help new users discover it
 - 🖥️ **Submit a PR** to add a new feature, fix a bug, extend/update the docs or something else

 ## Translating

 ### Adding translations (via crowdin)

-Bracket uses [crowdin](https://crowdin.com/project/bracket) for translations.
-You can add/improve translations here in your language.
+Forte9 uses [crowdin](https://crowdin.com/project/bracket) for translations.
+You can add/improve
+translations here in your language.

 If you want to add a new language, please create an issue and I will add the language to Crowdin.